crschnick/pdx_unlimiter/GUIDE.md

-In case of any unfortunate ingame event that you want to revert, the Pdx-Unlimiter gives you the ability to savescum, i.e. reverting to a previous savegame checkpoint while playing in ironman.
+In case of any unfortunate ingame event that you want to revert, the Pdx-Unlimiter gives you the ability to savescum, i.e. reverting to a previous savegame checkpoint while playing in Ironman.
 While playing a supported game, a status bar that looks like will pop up:

 ![Running](docs/status-bar-running.png)

-### Shortcuts

-These previous savegame checkpoints can be created/imported while being ingame by clicking on **Import** button or pressing `CTRL+SHIFT+I`.
+A savegame checkpoint can be created/imported at any time while being ingame by clicking on **Import** button or pressing `CTRL+SHIFT+I`.
 This will import the latest savegame, shown in the center of the status bar.